john-savill/home_network/README.md

 ### Decision for my use case

 I'm leaning towards the simple SATA setup without PoE for the moment, I should be able to modify the setup later and add PoE if needed.
 Memory prices are currently fluctuating quite a bit but SATA hasn't skyrocketed as much as NVME.
-I won't need the higher speeds for photo storage and the addtional hardware is cheaper.
+I won't need the higher speeds for mostly photo storage and the addtional hardware is cheaper.
 I found a good deal on a couple of 256GB, Integral (UK) brand sata SSDs.
 256GB is enough for my local storage in a RAID configuration, or 512GB without backups.

 ### Steps

 Using the Pi-5 4GB version for the NAS.
 4GB is fine for the simple NAS I'll be running.
 I've Flashed Pi-OS onto a 32GB Micro-SD card and connected the Pi to my home network.

-Next I connect up the appropriate hardware.
+Next I connect up the appropriate hardware, The two SSDs via USB and screwed them into the NAS enclouse baseplate.
+Then I went through the following steps to make them usable memory:

+Check the SSDs are viewed on the RPI (named soemthing like sda and sdb).

+    lsblk

+Partition the drives individually (same for sdb).

+    sudo fdisk /dev/sda

+In prompt
+ - Enter n to create a new partition.
+ - Enter p for primary partition.
+ - Use the default option for all other prompts

+Format the drive (same for sdb).

+    sudo mkfs.ext4 /dev/sda1

+Mount the drive (same for sdb).

+    sudo mount /dev/sda1

+And ensure that the drives are mounted after each boot,

+    sudo nano /etc/fstab

+by adding the following lines at the end

+    /dev/sda1 /mnt/sda1/ ext4 defaults,noatime 0 1
+    /dev/sda1 /mnt/sdb1/ ext4 defaults,noatime 0 1

+One drive is running [immich](https://immich.app) for local photo storage.

+One drive with be shared across my network for other document storage.

 ...